 Removing information from Docketbird is a simple process — we go through how to do it below.
 Are you dealing with other unwanted results showing up in search results for your name?
 Our experts can help.
 Schedule time to speak with a Reputation Advisor to get started or just give us a call: 646-863-8282

 If you’ve been involved in a court case, you may be surprised to find that when you Google your name, a listing on the site Docketbird.com shows up.
 Unfortunately, this is a common reality with court documents and public records.
 Docketbird is one of many legal aggregator websites that post these types of records.

 Fortunately for you, it is possible to get these listings removed.
 Compared to other websites and types of information online, sites like Docketbird have a process for removal.
-If your name and other types of information are on Docketbird, then give our experts a call: 646-863-8282.

 What is DocketBird?

 Docketbird is a website that allows you to access federal court documents.
 It’s used primarily by lawyers and legal professionals.
 They offer a paid subscription for about $25 per month that provides access to the full database of cases and information.
 This includes the ability to search and download documents on nearly every federal case, find new clients, get alerts on pending cases, and even conduct remote depositions.

 Although a majority of the Docketbird platform is behind a paywall, there is information that’s publicly accessible.
 These are the listings that are likely showing in Google search results for your name.
 They offer free access to nearly 1 million cases.
 You can search by case name and/or number as well as browse based on case type.
 This includes civil cases, criminal cases, bankruptcy cases, and appellate cases.